IODeep: an IOD for the introduction of deep learning in the DICOM standard: IODeep architecture

 The overall IODeep structure is reported in table \ref{tab_tag_iodeep}.
 The operations related to the selection of the proper neural model for the image under investigation, and making the actual prediction, rely on the information contained in four IOMs: ``DNN'', ``Image Pixel'', ``General Study'', and ``General Series''.
 The ``DNN'' module is a brand new one, which has been defined purposely to store the core info about the architecture, and the weights of the network.
 Both the ``Image Pixel'' and the ``General Series'' module provide information to the network selection algorithm, but some tags in the ``Image Pixel'' module contain also information about image data formatting to give the DNN input tensor the correct shape.
 Finally, the ``General Study'' module is mandatory because the \textit{StudyInstanceUID} has to be filled with a proper value to create the Service Object Pair (SOP) Class aimed at storing/retrieving IODeep instances from the PACS server.

-Obviously, IODeep is a non-Patient IOD, and it does not contain any patient information.
+As required by the DICOM WG-23, IODeep is a non-Patient IOD, and it does not contain any patient information.
 Nevertheless, all the mandatory tags belonging to the ``Patient'' module (not reported in table \ref{tab_tag_iodeep}) along with the other modules composing IODeep, were included in its structure but they were left empty, as stated by the standard.
 The \textit{StudyInstanceUID} in the ``General Study'' module and the \textit{SeriesInstanceUID} in the ``General Series'' module are a mandatory tag, but they are not useful in the proposed architecture, and we decided to set them to the same value as the \textit{DnnUID} tag.

 The ``DNN'' module contains the information about the network.
 Apart from the obvious meaning of the \textit{DnnUID}, and \textit{DnnName} tags, both \textit{DnnArchitecture} and \textit{DnnWeights} contain textual information about the layers and the weights of the network respectively.
 No particular formatting has been indicated in our tag specification, and that's why we used the Unlimited Text (UT) Value Representation.
 One can imagine to fill these tags with either a structured text like JSON and XML or a simple URI pointing to a binary file containing network information according to either a Tensorflow or a PyThorch file format.
 The second option is viable because in our application scenario, the DNN back-end is provided through a computing infrastructure in the same network where the PACS is.
 One can imagine either a dedicated server or better an instance of the DNN back-end running on a medical workstation because it will be used only in inference mode thus the computational effort is very limited.
 In both cases, no security concerns arise because the DNN back-end does not need to connect to the Internet, and the network instanced through IODeep predicts the ROIs starting from an image that is already open on the PACS viewer.
 This ensures that no privacy issues arise because the radiologist is authorized to see patient's data, and the network uses only the values stored in the ``Frame Of Reference'' and ``Image Pixel'' modules of the slice.